What Are the Most Important KPIs for Google Ads?

 In fact, you can still get enough traffic and conversions to justify your PPC campaign if your average position is seventh or eighth — you just won’t get as much traffic as first or second.

 6. Quality score

 Quality score is an expression of how reliable your company is in showing people relevant information.
 So if someone looks up “running shoes,” then clicks your ad, but they go to a page about dress shoes, your quality score won’t be high.

 However, if someone looks up “running shoes,” then clicks on your ad, and they go to a page that sells sneakers, your quality score will be much higher — and you’ll probably get a new customer!

 When your quality score is high, Google Ads will actually give you a discount on your ad costs since you’ve proven that you’re a reliable source of information for Google users.
-That means your cost per conversion goes down and your ROI goes up.
+That means your cost per conversion goes down, and your ROI goes up.

 But when your quality score is low, you’ll actually pay more to maintain the same ad positioning for keywords.
 That’s why it’s important to learn how to improve your Google Ads quality score.

 Quality score is based on a scale of one to 10, and Google considers five to be average.

 If your quality score is a perfect 10, you get a 50% discount on keywords compared to what you spend with a quality score of five.